Govardhan1159/FRT-PROJECT/README.md

 # About Us
 We are BTech pursuing Students,from 3rd year we consider this as problem as we facing the same situtaion regularly.our team

--  B Sailu
+-  S Pushpanjali

--  P Deepthi Sai Lakshmi
+-  Ch Sireesha

--  V Madhulatha
+-  K Sahithya

 # Privacy Policies